dflook/terraform-github-actions/terraform-plan/README.md

   Set to 'true' if the plan would apply any changes, 'false' if it wouldn't.

-  Note that with terraform <0.13 an apply may still be needed to update any outputs, even if no resources would change.
-With terraform >=0.13 this is correctly set to 'true' whenever an apply needs to be run.

   - Type: boolean

 * `json_plan_path`

   This is the path to the generated plan in [JSON Output Format](https://www.terraform.io/docs/internals/json-format.html) The path is relative to the Actions workspace.

-  This is not available when using terraform 0.11 or earlier.

   - Type: string